-When structuring the Programs, Stifel determines the Funds that will be made available in the Programs.
 Funds typically offer multiple share classes, each with different levels of fees and expenses.
-The share classes of Funds available through the Programs may not necessarily be the least expensive share classes, and will depend on its agreement with the Fund companies and their affiliates.
+The share classes of Funds available through the Programs may not necessarily be the least expensive share classes, and will depend on Stifel's agreement with the Fund companies and their affiliates.
 Other Funds and share classes may have different charges, fees, and expenses, which may be lower than the charges, fees, and expenses of the Funds and share classes that Stifel makes available through the Programs.
 For example, there may a share class of a Fund available through the Programs that does not include the additional compensation discussed below.
 These other Funds and share classes may be available through other financial intermediaries or directly from the Funds themselves.
-Because each share class of a Fund with multiple share classes generally invests in the same portfolio of assets, an investor who holds a less-expensive share class of the Fund will pay lower fees and expenses over time - and earn higher investment returns - than an investor who holds a moreexpensive share class of the same Fund.
+Because each share class of a Fund with multiple share classes generally invests in the same portfolio of assets, an investor who holds a less-expensive share class of the Fund will pay lower fees and expenses over time - and earn higher investment returns - than an investor who holds a more-expensive share class of the same Fund.